ngroegli/hacky-easter-2024/Level 4 - Number Four/Egg Busters/README.md

 # Solution

 So we know we have to find an egg.png.
-So we investigate the article banners from the blog posts.
+So I investigated the article banners from the blog posts.

 Here are two urls of the banner pictures: